B-Ethan07/Educ-easy/README.md

 # 📚 Educ'easy

-**Educ'easy** est un blog de conseils pour les parents, leur proposant des articles autour de l’éducation, la santé, l’alimentation, les activités ou les chansons pour enfants.
-Le site permet aussi aux utilisateurs d’écrire et publier leurs propres contenus.

-## 🎯 Objectif du projet

-Créer une plateforme simple et ergonomique de type blog, centrée sur l’échange d’expériences et de recommandations parentales.

-## 🛠️ Fonctionnalités principales

-- 🏠 **Page d'accueil** : affichage des 4 derniers articles publiés
-- 📄 **Page Articles** : consultation de tous les articles avec filtres par thème et barre de recherche
-- ✍️ **Page de création d'article** : formulaire de soumission d’un article (titre, auteur, thème, image, contenu)
-- 📬 **Popup Newsletter** : système d’inscription à une newsletter
-- 📸 **Gestion d’images** : image uploadée et stockée dans la base de données (format binaire)

-## 🧰 Stack technique

-- **Frontend** : HTML5, CSS3, Bootstrap, JavaScript
-- **Backend** : PHP (avec PDO pour la base de données)
-- **Base de données** : MySQL
-- **Langue** : 🇫🇷 Formatage des dates avec `IntlDateFormatter`

-## 📂 Architecture simplifiée

-├── index.php        → Accueil avec aperçu des derniers articles
-├── article.php      → Liste complète avec filtres/thèmes
-├── create.php       → Formulaire de soumission d’article
-├── assets/          → CSS, JS, images
-├── config.php       → Connexion PDO à la base de données └── addArticle.js    → Logique JS pour le filtrage/recherche

-## ✅ Ce que j’ai réalisé

-- Développement **full-stack** du site (frontend + backend)
-- Création d’un système **CRUD** sans framework
-- Intégration responsive avec **Bootstrap**
-- Sécurisation des entrées utilisateur (`htmlspecialchars`, `nl2br`, validation côté serveur)

-## 🔧 Prochaines évolutions prévues

-- Ajout des fonctionnalités **Update** (modifier un article) et **Delete** (supprimer un article)
-- Mise en place d’un **espace administrateur**
-- Envoi réel des mails pour la newsletter
+**Educ'easy** is a blog designed for parents, offering advice and articles related to parenting, health, food, activities, and songs for children.
+Users can also write and publish their own content through a simple form.

+## 🎯 Project Goal

+To create a simple and user-friendly blog platform focused on sharing parenting experiences and recommendations.

+## 🛠️ Main Features

+- 🏠 **Homepage**: Displays the 4 most recent articles
+- 📄 **Articles Page**: Browse all articles with category filtering and search functionality
+- ✍️ **Create Page**: Submit a new article with title, author, theme, image, and content
+- 📬 **Newsletter Popup**: Allows users to subscribe to the newsletter
+- 📸 **Image Handling**: Uploaded images are stored in the database as binary data

+## 🧰 Tech Stack

+- **Frontend**: HTML5, CSS3, Bootstrap, JavaScript
+- **Backend**: PHP (with PDO for database interaction)
+- **Database**: MySQL
+- **Language**: 🇫🇷 Dates are formatted using `IntlDateFormatter` in French

+## 📂 Project Structure

+├── index.php # Homepage with latest articles
+├── article.php # Full article list with filtering and search ├── create.php # Article submission form
+├── config.php # Database connection setup (PDO)
+├── addArticle.js # JavaScript for filtering and searching
+├── assets/
+│ ├── css/
+│ │ ├── style.css
+│ │ └── popup.css
+│ ├── js/
+│ │ ├── script.js
+│ │ └── popup_news.js
+│ └── images/
+│ └── logo.PNG and social media icons

+## ✅ What I've Built

+- Full-stack development of the site (frontend + backend)
+- A partial **CRUD** system:
+  - ✅ **Create**: article submission
+  - ✅ **Read**: article display on homepage and list page
+- Responsive integration with **Bootstrap**
+- Basic security for user inputs using `htmlspecialchars`, `nl2br`, and server-side validation

+## 🔧 Upcoming Improvements

+- Add full **CRUD** by implementing:
+  - 🔄 **Update**: Edit an existing article
+  - ❌ **Delete**: Remove an article
+- Create an **admin dashboard**
+- Implement real **email sending** for newsletter subscriptions

 ---

-> Projet personnel réalisé dans un objectif d’apprentissage PHP et de mise en pratique concrète de mes compétences web.
+> This project was built as a personal learning exercise to practice PHP and apply full-stack development concepts.